zonination/galaxies/README.md

 ## Step 3: Do some simple Calculations

 As we know from physics, velocity times time equals distance (`d = v*t`).
-If we convert to a consistent set of units, divide distance (km) over velocity (km/s), we get time.
-A simple regression line works; the slope will be time in seconds.
+If we convert to a consistent set of units, divide distance (km) over velocity (km/s), we get time (s).
+A simple regression line works if you switch x and y (set the intercept to 0); the slope will be time in seconds.
 Convert into years, and, with this data, we get 13.77 billion years.
 That's pretty close.

+Edited to add: from [another redditor](https://np.reddit.com/r/dataisbeautiful/comments/5st2qn/i_got_a_dataset_of_4240_galaxies_and_calculated/ddhm212?context=3):

+> You may want to add that the age of the universe isn't really 1/H_0 (that's what OP computed), but there is a correction factor (that can be determined from the relative abundance of dark energy/(dark) matter/radiation) that just turns out to be very close to 1 for our universe.

 ## Information